matpalm/procedural_objects/README.md

 ./build_cmake_pybullet_double.sh
 ```

-run vhacd on all exported `.obj` files to make a corresponding `.vhacd.obj` file
+run vhacd on all exported `.obj` files to make a corresponding `.vhacd.obj` file.

+`.obj` are used for visual mesh, `.vhacd.obj` are used for collision.

 ```
-# replace each .obj with one that's had vhacd run
 ./run_vhacd.sh objs
 ```